Natural light is considered the "perfect" ingredient for spectacular photography.

 4. Find the right lighting condition

-Finding the right lighting condition is critical in product photography.
+Finding the right lighting condition is critical when it comes to shooting and editing photos for e-commerce and product photography.

 Different products will require different lighting conditions, and you’ll have to figure out what works best for your products.